 - Test a range of ads options, such as in-content, in the sidebar and other key spots throughout your site.
 Also remember that a sidebar may not be seen in the mobile view

-- Don’t over do it with the number of Ads.
+- Don’t overdo it with the number of Ads.
 Add more relative to how much content you have on the page

-2. Affiliate links
+2. Affiliate links and partnerships

 There are heaps of affiliate websites available and within those a large number of programs for every type of businesses.
 A few that I would recommend include: